 Get-ADComputer -Filter * -Properties * | Get-Member

-As you can see, the last logon date of this computer to the network is specified in the computer’s attribute LastLogonDate – 09/21/2015 0:20:17.
+As you can see, the last logon time of this computer to the network is specified in the computer’s attribute LastLogonDate – 6/2/2022 3:53:50 AM.

 The Get-ADComputer cmdlet allows you to display any of the computer’s properties in the command results.
-Remove all unnecessary information leaving only values of Name and LastLogonDate attributes.
+Remove all unnecessary information, leaving only values of Name and LastLogonDate attributes in the output.

 Get-ADComputer -identity SRV-DB01 -Properties * | FT Name, LastLogonDate -Autosize